 Winston Churchill: I put the telephone down.
 I was thankful to be alone.
 In all the war I never received a more direct shock.

-The Battle of the Somme, more specifically the very first day, is often considered the single worst day (casualty wise) in the history of the British military.
+For World War One, the Battle of the Somme, more specifically the very first day, is often considered the single worst day (casualty wise) in the history of the British military.
 The British had 57,470 casualties in which 19,240 were KIA.
 The Germans, on the other hand, had suffered around 10,000 casualties.
 All of that in one day.

 Most of the British casualties were suffered in the first half-hour.
 Hardest hit was the 1st Newfoundland Regiment, which - unable to reach its own front line because the British communication trenches were jammed with casualties - went up and over the trenches in full view of a regiment's worth of machine guns.
 Most of them didn't even reach the jumping-off point.
 The unit took 90% casualties in twenty minutes.
+Most chillingly, the battle wasn't a curb-stomp in the end - the Allies "won" in the end.
+Thing is, in WWI, defenders were always going to suffer far fewer casualties than attackers, and the Somme was unique only when it comes to scale.
+The Allied commanders knew exactly what they were sending their men into - but nobody had any idea how to completely shift the paradigm of war to break the deadlock.

 How about the 1st Gulf War?
 Western media played up the training and equipment of battle-hardened Republican Guard units ("We will need 10,000 body bags to bring back our dead").
 Coalition forces braced for heavy casualties from chemical weapons and Saddam Hussein announced that his entire country was ready to fight to the death in the "Mother of All Battles."
 Today, military science classes teach that the majority of Iraq's 25,000 military casualties were unfortunate conscripts who simply couldn't find anyone to surrender to fast enough.